Alexander Ivanyuk — Senior Director, Technology

 Incidents of the month

-In October, Acronis Cyber Protect blocked 1.8 million malware threats on endpoints, a decrease of 30% compared to September.
+In November, Acronis blocked 1.5 million malware threats on endpoints, a decrease of 19% compared to October.

 The following table shows the percentage of Acronis clients that had at least one malware threat blocked this month.
 This number has been hovering around 12% for the year so far.

-The following table shows the normalized percentage of clients with at least one ransomware detection in the given month.
-The higher the number, the higher the risk of a workload in that country being attacked by ransomware.
+The following table shows the normalized percentage of clients with at least one malware detection in the given month.
+The higher the percentage, the higher the risk of a workload in that country being attacked by malware.

 The aforementioned threats can be detected and mitigated with solutions from Acronis.

-Endpoint Detection and Response (EDR) for Acronis Cyber Protect Cloud brings the visibility businesses need to understand attacks, while simplifying the context for administrators and enabling efficient remediation of any threat.
+Advanced Security + Endpoint Detection and Response (EDR) for Acronis Cyber Protect Cloud brings the visibility needed to understand attacks, while simplifying the context for administrators and enabling efficient remediation of any threats.

 Learn more about Acronis’ approach to cyber protection.